GuildCrafts/web-development-js/_goals/253-Init_3-Hello_Web_Servers.md

 - Have used git and GitHub to do basic tasks like forking, cloning, making commits, and pushing to a remote repository
 - Are familiar with the Node.js programming environment and with npm
 - Are interested in building full-stack web apps with Node.js
-- Are interested in learning the popular [Express.js][express] framework
+- Are interested in using the popular [Express.js][express] framework

 ## Description

-Build a [Markdown][] editor app using Node.js and the popular Express.js framework.
+Build a [markdown][] editor app using Node.js and the popular Express.js framework.
 The final product will be similar to (but a lot simpler than) this app: http://dillinger.io/.

 When people talk about "full-stack web development", usually what they mean is the process of building applications that run on both a _server_ and a _client_.